IGBTs are exposed to strong thermo-mechanical load variations, which lead

 the chip temperature variation.

-In this example the IGBTs and diodes are integrated in a Semikron power-module, which is mounted on a heat sink.
+In this exemple the IGBTs and diodes are integrated into a Semikron power-module, which is mounted on a heat sink.
 The produced losses will be evacuated by forced convection through the cooling fans.

 The calculation domain has been spilt in ½ Million cells for ½ a module.
-For the calculated worst case with a frequency of 0.1 Hz, the IGBT temperatures vary between and 45 and 60°C. This corresponds to only 1 Milion cycles or one year normal operation of an an on-shore wind power station.
+For the calculated worst case with a frequency of 0.1 Hz, the IGBT temperatures vary between and 45 and 60°C. This corresponds to only 1 Milion cycles or one-year normal operation of an on-shore wind power station.

 Low frequencies for on-shore wind power stations:

-On-shore wind power stations are mostly equipped with double-fed asynchronous generator with slip-ring rotor.
-The rotor windings are excited with a regulated low frequency current, typically between 0.1 and 10 Hz.
+On-shore wind power stations are mostly equipped with double-fed asynchronous generators with a slip-ring rotor.
+The rotor windings are excited with a regulated low-frequency current, typically between 0.1 and 10 Hz.
 This enables the production of a current with the network frequency directly at the generator, independently from the last changes due to changes in the wind speed.
-The transistors of the frequency converter show strong temperature variations, a more efficient thermal path must therefore be designed with the help of 3D-CFD.
+The transistors of the frequency converter show strong temperature variations: a more efficient thermal path must be designed with the help of 3D-CFD.